OpenMW/openmw/README.txt

 ---------------

-Mangle started out as (and still is) a spin-off from OpenMW, another project I am personally working on ( http://openmw.sourceforge.net ).
+Mangle started out as (and still is) a spin-off from OpenMW, another project I am personally working on ( http://openmw.com/ ).
 OpenMW is an attempt to recreate the engine behind the commercial game Morrowind, using only open source software.

 The projects are still tightly interlinked, and they will continue to be until OpenMW is finished.
 Most near-future work on Mangle will be focused chiefly on OpenMW at the moment.
-However I will gladly implement external contributions and suggestions that are not OpenMW-related.
+However I will gladly include external contributions and suggestions that are not OpenMW-related if someone sends them to me.

 Conclusion